it-dept-cis/Essential-Guide-to-Election-Security/docs/source/README.rst

 This individual should own and maintain the process of improving your cybersecurity posture, whether you use this Guide to do so or any other resource.
 Accountability matters!

 A Little Encouragement Before You Start
 --------------------------------------------------------

 Many elections officials may not consider themselves security or IT professionals.
 This Guide takes this into consideration.
 In addition to implementing the best practices for your maturity, we encourage you to read through the entire Guide.
 It can provide you an understanding of the types of actions you may want to take as you continually improve your cybersecurity posture.

-If you find yourself not understanding something, please reach out to the EI-ISAC elections team at |eiisac_email| and trusted partners and peers at the federal, state, and local levels for guidance and support.
+This guide in a continual development process, and CIS is interested in feedback from all readers.
+Ideas for content and usability improvements are most welcome, as are any questions if you find yourself with a question or needing more help.
+Always feel free to reach out to the EI-ISAC elections team at |eiisac_email|.
+We also encourage you to use trusted partners and peers at the federal, state, and local levels for guidance and support.

 ---------------